 Community litter picking

-As lockdown restrictions have eased slightly, and individuals, household groups, and groups of up to six people can spend an unlimited amount of time in our parks and outdoor spaces, we can now resume our support to clean-up activities.
+As lockdown restrictions have eased slightly, and individuals, household groups, and groups of up to thirty people can spend an unlimited amount of time in our parks and outdoor spaces, we can now resume our support to clean-up activities.

 In order to do this safely we have been working with Birmingham Open Spaces Forum to agree a “Covid Secure” Operating Procedures and Risk Assessment document that sets out guidance on how volunteers can start to re-engage with the local green space and with each other.
 This guidance mirrors that being produced nationally by Keep Britain Tidy and is available on the Birmingham Open Spaces Forum website.

 If you want to organise a community clean-up, we can support you by providing clean-up equipment, advice for carrying out your clean-up safely, and collecting any rubbish afterwards.
 Contact us here to register:

 Litter picking, supporting your community during Covid-19

 With Covid-19 currently impacting on how volunteering and litter picking can take place, two easy to follow check sheets for litter picking have been produced with handy tips to keep you safe.
 If you are an individual looking to litter pick please download our check list.
 Please follow the training document if you are considering undertaking a community litter pick.

 For groups including ‘Friends of Parks Groups’ please see download our group check list.